Eaton Vance Management Sells 2,137 Shares of Tetra Tech, Inc. (NASDAQ:TTEK)

-Eaton Vance Management cut its stake in shares of Tetra Tech, Inc. (NASDAQ:TTEK) by 1.0% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+Eaton Vance Management decreased its holdings in Tetra Tech, Inc. (NASDAQ:TTEK) by 1.0% during the 4th quarter, according to the company in its most recent filing with the SEC.
 The institutional investor owned 211,196 shares of the industrial products company’s stock after selling 2,137 shares during the quarter.
-Eaton Vance Management owned about 0.39% of Tetra Tech worth $24,452,000 as of its most recent SEC filing.
+Eaton Vance Management owned 0.39% of Tetra Tech worth $24,452,000 at the end of the most recent quarter.

-Several other large investors also recently modified their holdings of the company.
-Amalgamated Bank increased its holdings in shares of Tetra Tech by 0.9% during the fourth quarter.
-Amalgamated Bank now owns 8,894 shares of the industrial products company’s stock valued at $1,030,000 after acquiring an additional 80 shares in the last quarter.
-Benjamin F. Edwards & Company Inc. boosted its position in shares of Tetra Tech by 68.0% during the fourth quarter.
-Benjamin F. Edwards & Company Inc. now owns 247 shares of the industrial products company’s stock valued at $29,000 after buying an additional 100 shares during the last quarter.
-IFP Advisors Inc boosted its position in shares of Tetra Tech by 28.5% during the fourth quarter.
-IFP Advisors Inc now owns 636 shares of the industrial products company’s stock valued at $74,000 after buying an additional 141 shares during the last quarter.
-Captrust Financial Advisors boosted its position in shares of Tetra Tech by 4.4% during the third quarter.
-Captrust Financial Advisors now owns 3,522 shares of the industrial products company’s stock valued at $342,000 after buying an additional 150 shares during the last quarter.
-Finally, Cambridge Investment Research Advisors Inc. boosted its position in shares of Tetra Tech by 6.1% during the fourth quarter.
-Cambridge Investment Research Advisors Inc. now owns 3,138 shares of the industrial products company’s stock valued at $363,000 after buying an additional 181 shares during the last quarter.
-Hedge funds and other institutional investors own 83.05% of the company’s stock.
+Several other institutional investors have also recently bought and sold shares of the business.
+Norges Bank bought a new position in shares of Tetra Tech during the 4th quarter worth approximately $211,897,000.
+Hsbc Holdings PLC lifted its position in shares of Tetra Tech by 79.9% during the 4th quarter.
+Hsbc Holdings PLC now owns 24,636 shares of the industrial products company’s stock worth $2,851,000 after buying an additional 10,944 shares in the last quarter.
+Virtu Financial LLC bought a new position in shares of Tetra Tech during the 4th quarter worth approximately $896,000.
+Principal Financial Group Inc. lifted its position in shares of Tetra Tech by 5.1% during the 4th quarter.
+Principal Financial Group Inc. now owns 191,678 shares of the industrial products company’s stock worth $22,192,000 after buying an additional 9,233 shares in the last quarter.
+Finally, JPMorgan Chase & Co. lifted its position in shares of Tetra Tech by 14.5% during the 4th quarter.
+JPMorgan Chase & Co. now owns 224,663 shares of the industrial products company’s stock worth $26,012,000 after buying an additional 28,514 shares in the last quarter.
+83.05% of the stock is currently owned by hedge funds and other institutional investors.

+TTEK has been the topic of several recent analyst reports.
+Maxim Group lifted their target price on shares of Tetra Tech from $140.00 to $155.00 and gave the stock a “buy” rating in a research report on Friday, January 15th.
+Roth Capital lifted their target price on shares of Tetra Tech from $98.00 to $135.00 and gave the stock a “buy” rating in a research report on Monday, February 1st.
+They noted that the move was a valuation call.
+One investment analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+Tetra Tech currently has an average rating of “Buy” and a consensus price target of $119.83.

+Tetra Tech (NASDAQ:TTEK) last issued its quarterly earnings results on Wednesday, January 27th.
+The industrial products company reported $0.96 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.81 by $0.15.
+Tetra Tech had a net margin of 5.81% and a return on equity of 17.91%.
+The company had revenue of $605.17 million during the quarter, compared to analyst estimates of $587.67 million.
+During the same quarter last year, the business posted $0.84 EPS.
+Tetra Tech’s quarterly revenue was down 1.4% compared to the same quarter last year.
+As a group, equities analysts expect that Tetra Tech, Inc. will post 3.41 EPS for the current year.

+The firm also recently disclosed a quarterly dividend, which was paid on Friday, February 26th.
+Investors of record on Wednesday, February 10th were paid a $0.17 dividend.
+The ex-dividend date of this dividend was Tuesday, February 9th.
+This represents a $0.68 dividend on an annualized basis and a yield of 0.48%.
+Tetra Tech’s dividend payout ratio is 20.86%.

-In related news, Director J Christopher Lewis sold 1,449 shares of the business’s stock in a transaction on Tuesday, February 2nd.
-The stock was sold at an average price of $127.61, for a total transaction of $184,906.89.
-Following the completion of the transaction, the director now owns 65,875 shares in the company, valued at approximately $8,406,308.75.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, SVP Brian N. Carter sold 6,459 shares of the business’s stock in a transaction on Monday, February 22nd.
-The shares were sold at an average price of $141.24, for a total value of $912,269.16.
-Following the transaction, the senior vice president now owns 13,249 shares of the company’s stock, valued at approximately $1,871,288.76.
+In related news, SVP Richard A. Lemmon sold 2,722 shares of Tetra Tech stock in a transaction that occurred on Thursday, February 18th.
+The shares were sold at an average price of $137.25, for a total value of $373,594.50.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, SVP Craig L. Christensen sold 4,000 shares of Tetra Tech stock in a transaction that occurred on Monday, February 8th.
+The shares were sold at an average price of $135.15, for a total transaction of $540,600.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 29,631 shares of company stock worth $3,973,242.
-Corporate insiders own 1.97% of the company’s stock.
+Insiders sold a total of 29,631 shares of company stock valued at $3,973,242 over the last quarter.
+1.97% of the stock is owned by company insiders.

-Tetra Tech (NASDAQ:TTEK) last released its earnings results on Wednesday, January 27th.
-The industrial products company reported $0.96 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.81 by $0.15.
-The firm had revenue of $605.17 million for the quarter, compared to the consensus estimate of $587.67 million.
-Tetra Tech had a return on equity of 17.91% and a net margin of 5.81%.
-The company’s revenue for the quarter was down 1.4% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted $0.84 EPS.
-As a group, equities analysts predict that Tetra Tech, Inc. will post 3.41 EPS for the current year.

-The business also recently announced a quarterly dividend, which was paid on Friday, February 26th.
-Stockholders of record on Wednesday, February 10th were given a dividend of $0.17 per share.
-This represents a $0.68 annualized dividend and a dividend yield of 0.48%.
-The ex-dividend date was Tuesday, February 9th.
-Tetra Tech’s dividend payout ratio is currently 20.86%.

-Several brokerages have issued reports on TTEK.
-Roth Capital raised their target price on Tetra Tech from $98.00 to $135.00 and gave the stock a “buy” rating in a research report on Monday, February 1st.
-They noted that the move was a valuation call.
-Maxim Group raised their target price on Tetra Tech from $140.00 to $155.00 and gave the stock a “buy” rating in a research report on Friday, January 15th.
-One equities research analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-Tetra Tech has a consensus rating of “Buy” and a consensus price target of $119.83.

 Tetra Tech, Inc provides consulting and engineering services worldwide.
 The company operates through Government Services Group (GSG) and Commercial/International Services Group (CIG) segments.
 The GSG segment offers early data collection and monitoring, data analysis and information technology, science and engineering applied research, engineering design, construction management, and operations and maintenance services; and climate change and energy management consulting, as well as greenhouse gas inventory assessment, certification, reduction, and management services.